akshaysurendra/andaman-logging/Surendra2021_FEM_Andaman_readme.md

       1. treatment - three levels that indicate the logging history experienced by the plot B (baseline) L1 (once-logged) and L2 (twice-logged)
       2. forest_type - deciduous or evergreen forest type
       3. plot_ID - unique ID for each of the plots
-      4. gbh_cm: tree girth ~1.3m from the ground (in cms)
+      4. gbh_cm - tree girth ~1.3m from the ground (in cms)
-      5. gbh_cm_stem2: tree girth ~1.3m from the ground of the second stem, if present (in cms)
+      5. gbh_cm_stem2 - tree girth ~1.3m from the ground of the second stem if present (in cms)
-      6. gbh_cm_stem3: tree girth ~1.3m from the ground of the third stem, if present (trees with >3 stems are collapsed into this 3rd stem) (in cms)
+      6. gbh_cm_stem3 - tree girth ~1.3m from the ground of the third stem if present (trees with >3 stems are collapsed into this 3rd stem) (in cms)
-      7. height_m: height measured in the field using a laser rangefinder - visually estimated for stems <6m (in metres)
+      7. height_m - height measured in the field using a laser rangefinder - visually estimated for stems <6m (in metres)
-      8. code: unique code for each species, with first 3 letters indicate Genus, and the next three indicate Species, in most cases
+      8. code: unique code for each species with first 3 letters indicate Genus and the next three indicate Species in most cases
-      9. species_ID: scientific name when known, local name if not, or a unique morphospecies code
+      9. species_ID - scientific name when known local name if not or a unique morphospecies code
-      10. family: Family to which that stem belongs to
+      10. family - Family to which that stem belongs to
-      11. ID_level: S: identified to species level, G: identified to Genus level, F: identified to Family level
+      11. ID_level - S: identified to species level G: identified to Genus level F: identified to Family level
-      12. plotA: any stem >30cm GBH measured within the 50x10m plot area (adult-trees)
+      12. plotA - any stem >30cm GBH measured within the 50x10m plot area (adult-trees)
-      13. plotB: any stem in the 10-30cm GBH range measured within the 10x10m plot area (juvenile-trees)
+      13. plotB - any stem in the 10-30cm GBH range measured within the 10x10m plot area (juvenile-trees)
-      14. plotC: any stem >=180cm GBH measured within the 70x70cm plot area (large-trees, unpublished data)
+      14. plotC - any stem >=180cm GBH measured within the 70x70cm plot area (large-trees unpublished data)
-      15. wd_m: wood density using sp_m when available and ge_m if not, and if both are absent, plot-averaged values (g/cm^3)
+      15. wd_m - wood density using sp_m when available and ge_m if not and if both are absent plot-averaged values (g/cm^3)
-      16. wd_sd: variation in the wood density carried forward from species, genus or plot-specific values
+      16. wd_sd - variation in the wood density carried forward from species genus or plot-specific values
-      17. WD_level: ID level at which wood density was calculated (S: species-specific, G: genus-specific, P: plot-specific)
+      17. WD_level - ID level at which wood density was calculated (S: species-specific G: genus-specific P: plot-specific)
-      18. agb_Mg: agb / (10^6) - tonnes of carbon
+      18. agb_Mg - agb / (10^6) - tonnes of carbon
-      19. type_plot: B -  stem measured in the innermost 10x10m subplot; A - adult tree measured in remaining area of the treeline subplot (40x10m, with stems in the first 10x10m already measured in plot B); C - large tree (>=180cm GBH) measured in the outermost 70x70m subplot circumambulating the other two subplots, excluding large trees that were already measured in the inner plots
+      19. type_plot - B: stem measured in the innermost 10x10m subplot; A: adult tree measured in remaining area of the treeline subplot (40x10m with stems in the first 10x10m already measured in plot B); C: large tree (>=180cm GBH) measured in the outermost 70x70m subplot circumambulating the other two subplots excluding large trees that were already measured in the inner plots
-      20. gf: T - tree, P - palm or cane (monocot)
+      20. gf - T: tree; P: palm or cane (monocot)

 ## (2) DATA-SPECIFIC INFORMATION FOR: plot_characteristics.csv

-  1. Number of variables: 11
+  1. Number of variables: 10
   2. Number of cases/rows: 76
   3. Missing data code: NA
   4. Variable list and description:
       1. plotID - unique ID for each of the plots
       2. forest_type - evergreen and deciduous forest type
-      3. latitude, longitude - as is
+      3. latitude longitude - as is
       4. elevSTRM - elevation extracted from SRTM satellite data (30m resolution) in meters
       5. slopeSRTM - slope extracted from SRTM satellite data (30m resolution) in degrees
       6. distanceNearestNeighbour_m - distance of the nearest neighbouring plot in meters